Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 Roasted Buckwheat

-Best for: Puffiness, evening hydration
+Best for: Evening hydration and grounding stillness

 Roasted buckwheat is nutty, simple, and caffeine-free.
 It brings a dry, grounded quality when the body feels puffy or slow from sitting.